The short answer

 Best for: Teams that need verified, accurate data without overpaying

-The result: higher fill rates than any single-source tool, with every email verified before it's returned.
+The result: higher fill rates than any single-source tool, with every email triple-verified before delivery.

 What sets it apart:

-• Waterfall enrichment: 15+ data sources queried per lookup.
-No single point of failure for coverage gaps.
+- Waterfall enrichment: 15+ data sources queried per lookup.
+No single point of failure.

-• 98% email accuracy: Every email is verified in real-time.
-Not periodically - on every single lookup.
+- 98% email accuracy: Every email verified in real-time.
+Not periodically—on every single lookup.

-• Credit-based pricing: Pay for what you use.
-No annual contracts required.
+- Credit-based pricing: Pay for what you use.
+No annual contracts.
 No per-seat fees.

 Strengths:

-• Highest accuracy in our testing (98% email deliverability)
+- Highest accuracy in our testing (98% email deliverability on our 1,000-contact benchmark)

-• People Search lets you build lists from zero - no existing data needed
+- People Search lets you build lists from zero—no existing data required

 Weaknesses: